Conditions We Treat

 COMMON SYMPTOMS OF WHIPLASH

 If you have been in a car accident or suffered a whiplash injury, do not wait for symptoms to resolve on their own.
-Research consistently shows that early, active treatment leads to faster recovery and reduces the risk of long-term problems.
+Early, active treatment leads to faster recovery and reduces the risk of long-term problems.

 Book an appointment at our Sandton practice and get started on the road to recovery.